simonegreen/autonomous_datascientist/README.md

 8. Identify the state and algorithm with the highest reward value.
 9. Apply the best state & action to cluster the data and assign cluster IDs.
 10. Identify clusters with <10% of the total data as anomalous.
-11. Extract and display IP addresses/unique identifiers corresponding to identified anomalous instances within the clusters.
+11. Extract and display IP addresses/unique identifiers corresponding to identified anomalous instances within the clusters. </br></br>
+Note: We utilized an adaptation of the Q-Learning code within *Artificial Intelligence By Example 2nd ed.* by Denis Rothman
 ### PHASE 3 - Trial 2 on Real-World Data
 > Corresponding notebook:  [Trial2.ipynb](notebooks/Trial2.ipynb) </br>